 Fast facts

 Canada’s post-secondary education system is in crisis, due to provincial and federal government underfunding.
-It should be treated like the vital sector that it is, deserving of more robust support.
+If it were any other highly touted industry—like oil and gas, or housing—governments would be rushing to the rescue.
+This analysis compares the value to the economy that the post-secondary education system contributes compared to those other valued industries.
+The findings show that post-secondary education should be treated like the vital sector that it is, deserving of more robust support.

-Universities and colleges are important job creators: Any threat to the stability of post-secondary education directly endangers the livelihoods of hundreds of thousands of people—and can hurt entire communities.
+Universities and colleges are important job creators: The ongoing threats to the stability of post-secondary education directly endangers the livelihoods of hundreds of thousands of people employed in the sector and, ultimately, those enrolled in university or college programs.
+And this can hurt entire communities.
 Universities and colleges employ twice more than the transport manufacturing industry, nearly four times more than the oil and gas extraction industry, and almost six times more than in the mining industry.

 University and college procurement creates demand in other industries: In 2022, the most recent year of available data, universities and colleges spent $16.5 billion on purchases from other industries, including $1.4 billion on gasoline, $1 billion on repair construction services, $895 million on building services like landscaping, $560 million on electricity, $481 million on IT services, and $388 million on prepared meals.